gantasrilaitha/text-to-sql/README.md

 For translation of text to SQL: a)Used unparaphrased wikisql dataset and applied SEQ2SEQ model to obtain simple queries(Evaluation metric used: BLU Score & Accuracy) b)Used spider dataset and applied pretrained BART model to achieve complex queries.(Evaluation metric used:Rouge Score)

+bayes_wikisql.ipynb:contains bayes classifier to identify aggregates to be used in sql query text_to_sql_wikisql_paraphrasing.ipynb: contains paraphrased wikisql dataset& implemented seq2seq model for sql generation text_to_sql_spider_BART.ipynb: contians BART model for complex queries text_to_sql_wikisql_w/oparaphrase.ipynb: contains seq2seq model for text to sql withouto paraphrasing the dataset